mulle-core/mulle-testallocator/dox/API_TESTALLOCATOR.md

 Variable                         | Description
 -------------------------------- | ------------------------------------
-`MULLE_TESTALLOCATOR_TRACE`     | Trace allocations and deallocations.
-A value larger than 1, adds a stacktrace to the output (on participating platforms).
-A value larger than 2 increases the verbosity of the stacktrace.
+`MULLE_TESTALLOCATOR_ENABLE`     | Turn on automatic tracing during startup.
+(See below) `MULLE_TESTALLOCATOR_TRACE`      | Trace setup, allocations and deallocations.
+1: trace setup and exit.
+2: additionally traces allocations.
+3: adds a stacktrace to the output (on participating platforms).
+A value larger than 3 increases the verbosity of the stacktrace.
 `MULLE_TESTALLOCATOR_DONT_FREE`  | Memory is not actually freed, this can be useful, when reuse of memory makes the trace too confusing.
 Obviously this can burn memory away quickly.
+`MULLE_TESTALLOCATOR_FIRST_LEAK` | Only report the first leak if set to 1 or YES.

+## Automatic startup is tricky and platform dependent

+For this to work, ensure that the mulle-testallocator is actually linked and incorporated wholesale.
+Also make sure the constructor function of mulle-testallocator is run as the very first.
+You may need to reorder linking of the library to the earliest or latest possible stage.